Chidambaram get partial relief from SC, can't be sent to Tihar Jail for now

-On a day of fast-paced developments, Congress leader P Chidambaram on Monday got partial relief from the Supreme Court which said he would not be sent to Tihar Jail as of now in the INX Media corruption case after the former finance minister offered to be under house arrest instead of being sent to prison.
-The apex court initially, at around 1.40 PM, asked the trial court to consider Chidambaram's request for interim bail on Monday itself and said that in case he is not granted the relief, his CBI custody would be extended by three more days.
+In a day of fast-paced developments, P Chidambaram Monday got partial relief from the Supreme Court which said he would not be sent to Tihar Jail as of now in the INX Media corruption case after the former finance minister offered that he be placed under house arrest instead of being sent to prison.
+The apex court initially, at around 1.40 PM, asked the trial court to consider Chidambaram's request for interim bail on Monday itself and said that in case he is not granted the relief, his CBI's custody would be extended by three more days.

 "Has he (Chidambaram) moved regular bail?," the bench asked Sibal, who said Chidambaram is in CBI custody and has not moved regular bail plea yet.
 "They (CBI) pasted a notice at my (Chidambaram's) residence at 12 o'clock in the night and asked me to appear before them within two hours.
 On the basis of that notice, they got an NBW.
 This fact was suppressed from the court that after the notice, at 1.10 AM we responded to them through e-mail," he said, adding that remand orders of trial court can be set aside by the top court.